isaacnmm/pestpolicy-hugo2XX/content/posts/what-does-roach-poop-look-like/index.md

 - As they search for food and water, roaches will contaminate your food with their feces.
 You may not even know that your food is contaminated because the feces are quite small and unnoticeable.
 As such, your food may be infected with salmonella bacteria known to cause gastroenteritis or food poisoning. - Locating and removing the feces prevents more roaches from coming to your house.

-The droppings contain pheromones that other roaches use as trails to go to your home - use[roach baits](https://pestpolicy.com/best-roach-bait/)to control these house bugs.
+The droppings contain pheromones that other roaches use as trails to go to your home - use[roach baits](https://pestpolicy.com/best-roach-bait/)tocontrol these house bugs.
 Read Also: How to Get Rid of Cockroaches

 ##  **Do Roach Droppings Indicate an Infestation?**